Gelation in cluster coagulation processes: Proofs of main results

-\end{linenomath} where the $N$ scaling comes from dividing the kernel by $N$ (the time rescaling) and multiplying the measures $\xi$ by $N$ (corresponding to normalising the cluster masses).
-As $F_{k}$ only considers the masses of clusters larger than $2^{k+1}$, and ignores other features, and the mass of the coagulated cluster $z$ is $m(z) = m(x) + m(y)$, we deduce that \begin{linenomath}
+\begin{proof} We first fix a positive integer $k \leq \left \lceil \log_2(\psi'(N)) \right \rceil - 1$, where we recall that the function $\psi'$ comes from~\eqref{kappa} (the reason for this choice of $k$ is to be able to apply Item~\ref{item:partition_lower_bound} of Assumption~\ref{ass:gelation} later on).
+Note that the function $F_{k}$ defined in \eqref{eq:eff-k} is bounded above by $1$ almost surely on the path of the process, and is clearly measurable.
+Now, recalling the generator in~\eqref{eq:gen-def-2}, as $F_{k}$ only considers the masses of clusters larger than $2^{k+1}$, ignoring other features, and the mass of the coagulated cluster $z$ is $m(z) = m(x) + m(y)$, we deduce that \begin{linenomath}

 \end{linenomath} Now,